 Not all bicycles are equally stable, and this is because the degree of stability depends on different factors, such as the geometry of the front fork and the the weight distribution over the different parts of the bicycle.

-- The more the bicycle stays upright, the less steering impulses and body weight displacements are required to keep stability.
+- The more the bicycle stays upright, the less steering and body movements are required to keep stability.
 Swinging from left to right is bad: the bicycle is often in an unstable position, and the rider is continuously involved with restoring stability.

 - The influence of the rider on the stability of the whole depends on the speed and the weight of the bicycle: the higher the speed and the heavier the bicycle, the smaller the influence of the rider.